faircloth-lab/phyluce/docs/assembly.rst

 .. attention:: Following assembly, `assemblo_abyss.py` modifies the assemblies
     by replacing degenerate base codes with standard nucleotide encodings.
-We do this because lastz_, which we use to match contigs to targeted UCE loci, is not compatible with degenrate IUPAC codes.
+We do this because lastz_, which we use to match contigs to targeted UCE loci, is not compatible with degenerate IUPAC codes.

     The assemblo_abyss.py code makes these substitutions for every site having a degenerate code by selecting the appropriate nucleotide encoding randomly.